 Approved Salvage Yards under the SECAT Program are responsible for destroying the old vehicle in an environmentally responsible manner to permanently remove the vehicle from operation.
 Because of the special requirements, Approved Salvage Yards must be under a Master Agreement with the SECAT Program.
-The Master Agreement allows an Approved Salvage Yard to be eligible to market its services to Program participants and receive fees or materials for salvage.
 All vehicles funded under the SECAT Program must be destroyed by an Approved Salvage Yard, unless SMAQMD approves an alternative disposal method that ensures emission reductions.